kartoffelknoedeln/PyGame/README.md

-# Visual demos
+# PyGame
 The topics at hand will be:
-- Matter/Antimatter collision
+- Matter/Antimatter collision [With visualisation]
-- TBA
+- Mewtwo battle simulator [Without visualisation]